stefb965/material-components-web/packages/mdc-checkbox/README.md

 animations correctly.
 If you find that you do not need to do this, you can simply make it a no-op. |
 | `isAttachedToDOM() => boolean` | Returns true if the component is currently attached to the DOM, false otherwise.` |

+> **NOTE**: There are some cases where we do not want ripples to activate.
+Most of this logic is handled by native control attributes such as `disabled` on input fields.
+One caveat is that ripples will activate on disabled elements if their corresponding `label` element is clicked.
+For this, we override the ripple's `shouldIgnoreRippleActivation()` adapter method in `mdc-checkbox`'s `getDefaultFoundation()`, and check if the control is disabled before activating the ripple.

 #### MDCCheckboxFoundation API

 ##### MDCCheckboxFoundation.isChecked() => boolean